 Here's what to look for in a dash cam of any vintage:

 - Power: All use 12-volt, switched power via the cigarette lighter (also known as the auxiliary power outlet).
 All come with backup batteries or capacitors, but some have longer run time that others, which can be handy if you want to use it as an impromptu video recorder away from the car.

 - Continuous looped recording, so you'll never lose fresh data (of course, older data will eventually be overwritten)

 - Incident recording triggered by impact (G) sensors

 - A decently wide field of view: You'll see cameras with as little as 90 degrees' field of view, but you'll catch more of what's around you if you go for 120 to 140 degrees.
-Some cameras offer 160 to 170 degrees, but the wider it is, the more distortion and compensation processing is involved.
+Some cameras offer 160 to 170 degrees, but the wider it is, the more fisheye distortion there is and more processing is involved to compensate.

-- GPS: This feature is essential if you expect to use your captured video to resolve disputes.
+- GPS: This feature could be the tipping point if you use your captured video to resolve a dispute.
 GPS watermarks your video with geographical coordinates, and you'll also want to set the time via GPS (a few models don't do this).

 - Dual-channel support: This is what you'll need if you want to support front and rear cameras, but it'll involve more cabling (and cost more overall).
 Only a few models we've tested have it: Thinkware’s $280 X500 and $300 F770, but the rear camera for those units costs an additional $80.
 The Cobra CDR895D gets you into dual-channel video for a measly $200—rear camera included.
 That’s news.